oshikryu/nps_hack/README.md

 ```

 ### Run scripts
-Comment out the REAL and TEST env variables
+- Comment out the REAL and TEST env variables

 #### arguments
 ```
 -t # run twilio SMS notification
 -b # open browser if a campsite is available
+-o # output for availability captured in output.txt
 ```

 #### Check all camps: